SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 			subthread and processing of your script is continued immediately.
 			Otherwise the script is paused until the completion of the observation.

+		:return: True, if the observation could be started, False otherwise

-		For each region object, only one observation can be running at a given time.
+		For each region object, only one observation can be running at a given time, meaning, that a call to observe(), while an observe for that region is running, is ignored with an error message, returning False.

 		**Note**: You may adjust the scan rate (how often a search during the observation takes place) by setting :py:attr:`Settings.ObserveScanRate`